stephendade/PaGS/docs/development.rst

 The CI uses `Appveyor <https://ci.appveyor.com/project/stephendade/PaGS>`_ to run a build matrix of Windows/Linux and Python 3.5/3.6/3.7.
 So 6 runs total.

 `Coveralls <https://coveralls.io/github/stephendade/PaGS?branch=master>`_ is used to check the test coverage.
+This can be run manually via the ``./scripts/run_pytest_coverage.sh`` script

+All changes should be compliant with the PEP8 standard.
+This is checked as part of the CI processes.

+The PEP8 checks can be run via the ``./scripts/flake8check.sh`` script.

 Modules
 -------